antoniskam/Offline_online_Bayes/README.md

 - IMH-GM-based iterated batch importance sampling with likelihood tempering (tIBIS) filter
 - IMH-GM-based sequential Monte Carlo filter

+In this repository, the filters are applied on the following two numerical examples:
+- A non-linear, non-Gaussian, low-dimensional probabilistic fatigue crack growth model that is updated with sequential crack monitoring measurements.
+- A linear, Gaussian, high-dimensional random field model of the spatially and temporally varying corrosion deterioration across a beam, which is updated with sequential measurements from sensors.

 ## Documentation

 The following paper serves as documentation